Directors: Ian and Sandy Bell

 Sandy’s career has been varied, from sales and marketing, graphic design and a keen artist, to communications and public relations.
 Ten years with BBC Network Radio as both Researcher and Broadcast Assistant, one time Archivist for “The Archers” and the Producer of a number of programmes for BBC Radio 1, 3 and 4.

-For almost ten years Sandy and Ian and Tintinna Limited are proud to say that have been contracted to manage and deal with all representation and communications for the Bath Chamber of Commerce and also its strategic arm, The Initiative in B&NES on behalf of Business West.
+For the last 18 years Tintinna Limited are proud to say that we have been contracted to manage and deal with all representation and communications for the Bath Chamber of Commerce and also its strategic arm, The Initiative in B&NES, on behalf of Business West.